harplife/zettelkasten/opengl_cube_code.md

-This is an example code to draw a simple cube with OpenGL, as per the guide [[study_LearnOpenGL]].
+This is an example code to draw a simple cube with OpenGL, as per the guide [[study_LearnOpenGL_GettingStarted]].

 OpenGL Code
 ```C++